The Food Photography Fundamentals

 ORIENTATION

-The orientation of your images refers to them being shot vertically or horizontally.
-Where do you plan to publish or share your images?
-For example, a horizontal orientation works best for the homepage of a website viewed on a computer.
-A vertical orientation works best for Instagram Stories.
-I think it’s best to try and capture both, so you have enough to work with for the variety of media sizes.
+The orientation refers to the aspect ratio of your images and whether they’re being shot vertically or horizontally.
+Where do you plan to share your images?
+A horizontal orientation works best for the homepage of a website viewed on a computer.
+A vertical orientation works best for Instagram Stories and Pinterest.
+It can be a good to capture both orientations just so you have the variety to work with for different media size requirements.

 ANGLES